Skip navigation

 • Tell your Labor MP or Senator: your gas strategy betrays our kids

-Today the Albanese government released a “Future Gas Strategy” that doubles down on drilling and fracking for more gas.
+On 9th May 2024, the Albanese government released a “Future Gas Strategy” that doubles down on drilling and fracking for more gas.

 After promising that voting for them would mean an end to years of federal inaction and obstruction on climate, and misguided ideas like the previous government’s “gas fired recovery”, the present government has rebadged the gas industry’s wishlist and given it another chance.